 Kora was my brother’s cat.
 She was adopted when she was a few months old.
 She is a very sweet and shy cat.
 You probably have seen countless mischievous cat videos online.
 But she is an exception.
-She does not give a hard time to anyone, stays mostly indoor, she has a few favorite spots around the house to sit and scratch.
-Her favorite list keeps changing but her all time favorite space is always next to the windows.
+She does not give a hard time to anyone, stays mostly indoors, she has a few favorite spots around the house to sit and scratch.
+Her favorite list keeps changing but her all-time favorite space is always next to the windows.

 I would only see her occasionally and hear stories about her from my brother.
 Then a lot of things happened in my life.
-I finished my electrical engineering degree and gone through a lot of job interviews.
+I finished my electrical engineering degree and went through a lot of job interviews.
 That time of job seeking and unemployment (or I should say underemployment) was rough.
 No, it was not like a fairy tale as everyone believes, you don’t always land a decent engineering job right away even if you are the best of students, come from a well-known school, have many “relevant” experience under your belt.
-That is a whole different story how I overcame that short dark period and landed in something that was beyond my expectation that time.
-So fast forward everything that happened, let’s assume I got two job offers: Job A & B around the same time.
-While I was at job A, I figured out in a few days that I am in a wrong place, got an offer from job B and was going through the employment process of Job B. Job A is not what was promised, career wise not very fulfilling, pays low salary and makes people work for insane amount of hours without overtime pay (on exempt salary).
-Job B is a dream job for many to start their career in my field, pays according to industry standard, great work life balance, career wise provides meaningful work and is located in a ridiculously gorgeous area.
+That is a whole different story of how I overcame that short dark period and landed in something that was beyond my expectations at that time.
+So fast forward to everything that happened, let’s assume I got two job offers: Job A & B around the same time.
+While I was at job A, I figured out in a few days that I am in a wrong place, got an offer from job B and was going through the employment process of Job B. Job A is not what was promised, career-wise not very fulfilling, pays a low salary and makes people work for an insane amount of hours without overtime pay (on exempt salary).
+Job B is a dream job for many to start their career in my field, it pays according to industry standard, great work-life balance, career-wise provides meaningful work and is located in a ridiculously gorgeous area.
 Job B takes time to process due to security clearance requirements.
-I was tired and fed up being at A, it was sucking the life out of me and I was praying to God almighty to get me out of here ASAP.
-Finally I could not take it anymore and decided to quit A and spend the remaining time of job B process at my sister’s place.
+I was tired and fed up of being at A, it was sucking the life out of me and I was praying to God almighty to get me out of here ASAP.
+Finally, I could not take it anymore and decided to quit A and spend the remaining time of the job B process at my sister’s place.

-My brother now had moved to his college dorm, so I was staying in his room with his cat Kora.
-I did not inform anyone in detail except my mom about job B offer.
-Because of the things that I have been through, it was hard to grasp at that time that this was actually happening to me, that I actually got an offer from them and it is just a matter of time to finish the clearance process.
-I am a clean slate so passing the extensive background check was not an issue for me.
+My brother had moved to his college dorm, so I was staying in his room with his cat Kora.
+I did not inform anyone in detail except my mom about the job B offer.
+Because of the things that I have been through, it was hard to grasp at that time that this was happening to me, that I got an offer from them and it is just a matter of time to finish the clearance process.
+I have a clean slate so passing the extensive background check was not an issue for me.
 But I was still going through a mild depression because I did not know how much longer the process would take.
-There is a general time frame but because it defers for each individuals, the officials would never say anything specific in email or on the phone.
-There was another prospect of job C but they would only go forward, if for some reason I would not finally go with job B.
+There is a general time frame but because it defers for each individual, the officials would never say anything specific in an email or on the phone.
+There was another prospect of job C but they would only go forward if for some reason I would not finally go with job B.

-So when I came in my sister’s place, I was an apparent idiot in my siblings’ eyes who quit her only job at that time.
-I said there is a possibility of job B but did not reveal yet that I got it and just waiting for the process to be over.
+So when I came to my sister’s place, I was an apparent idiot in my siblings’ eyes who quit her only job at that time.
+I said there is a possibility of job B but did not reveal yet that I got it and just waited for the process to be over.

-Evening was her play time.
+That evening was her playtime.
 I would point laser light on the floor, on the wall and she would try to catch it.
 There were other cat toys too, to play with her.
-Everyday she would very promptly during that time ask me to play with her.
-First I did not understand, why all of a sudden it seemed like she is trying to verbally communicate through her meowing.
-My brother said, she is asking for something.
-She does not do that to everyone but asking me because she knows now I was taking care of her.
-I thought that is very adorable.
+Every day she would very promptly during that time ask me to play with her.
+At first, I did not understand, why all of a sudden it seemed like she was trying to verbally communicate through her meowing.
+My brother said she is asking for something.
+She does not do that to everyone but asks me because she knows how I was taking care of her.
+I thought that was very adorable.

-Then finally that day came when I heard the good news of getting a start date from job B. Thank goodness it was only few weeks and my prayers were answered.
+Then finally that day came when I heard the good news of getting a start date from job B. Thank goodness it was only a few weeks and my prayers were answered.
 It was time for me to move on.
 I was supposed to adopt Kora in my brother’s absence.
 That seemed most appropriate.
-But rent in San Diego is a whole different story.
-I have lived in northern California.
+But renting in San Diego is a whole different story.
+I live in northern California.
 While San Diego is not San Francisco, I know, it is still very expensive, especially the main San Diego county area.
 And why wouldn’t it be, it is the happiest and the most vibrant place in the United States.
-The beauty, the beaches, Pacific ocean, the crisp and wonderful weather, so many things to do here.
-But bringing your own pet is a special struggle for a renter, most properties don’t allow pets, if they do they must be cats or small dogs but with a high deposit and monthly extra fees.
+The beauty, the beaches, the Pacific ocean, the crisp and wonderful weather, so many things to do here.
+But bringing your own pet is a special struggle for a renter, most properties don’t allow pets if they do they must be cats or small dogs but with a high deposit and monthly extra fees.
 I could not afford it at that time.
-One of my co-workers suggested that, I could adopt her as an assistive animal.
+One of my co-workers suggested that I could adopt her as an assistive animal.
 And why not, she is a very therapeutic cat.
 But I thought about that and figured out, I am very busy and I don’t have much time to look after her.
 She would have to spend all day in a tiny apartment that I am currently in.
 It won’t be much different than her current situation in my brother’s absence.
-I want her to stay in a better place where she is better taken care off.
+I want her to stay in a better place where she is better-taken care of.